 Advertisement

-Who doesn't love a fresh smoothie or a tasty fruit salad once the weather gets warmer?
-Fruit is a summertime staple, but as we all flock to the produce aisles for berries, watermelon, and more, there are a few Ayurvedic food rules that can help us get the most of our sweet treats.
-Here's what the ancient Indian health philosophy says about everyone's favorite summertime staple:
+Who doesn't love a fresh smoothie or a tasty fruit salad?
+Fruit is a healthy staple, but as we all flock to the produce aisles for berries, watermelon, and more, there are a few Ayurvedic food rules that can help us get the most out of our sweet treats.

-Eat fruit by itself.
+Eat fruit by itself

 In Ayurveda, the key thing to remember when eating fruit is to eat it by itself, according to Ayurveda counselor Sara Garofalo.
 Garofalo explains that you wouldn't necessarily want to grab a piece of fruit right after dinner, for example.

 Once you do, "The digestive system wants to digest the fruit faster because that's the easiest kind of sugar [to digest]," she tells mbg of the Ayurvedic reasoning behind eating your fruit separately from meals.
-This can interrupt the digestion of the rest of the food in your stomach, she explains, leading to bloating and discomfort.

-Limit fruit consumption to 2 to 3 hours before and after meals.
+Limit fruit consumption to 2 to 3 hours before and after meals

 Naturally, the follow-up question to the first rule is how long you need to wait before enjoying your fruit.
 According to Garofalo, two to three hours is the ideal window.
 So, if you were to eat breakfast at 8 a.m., you could have some fruit as a snack around 10 to 11 a.m., then wait another two to three hours before eating lunch.

-Avoid certain fruit combinations.
+Avoid certain fruit combinations

 And lastly, when you do eat fruit, Garofalo explains that in Ayurveda, fruits come in four main categories.
 You can eat different fruits within one category, but you wouldn't want to eat an orange (acid) and banana (sweet) at the same time, she notes.
 The biggest category to avoid combining with other fruits is melons, she adds.
 They should always be eaten alone.